anchetaWern/anchetawern.github.io/source/_posts/2014-02-21-a-whirlwind-tour-of-web-developer-tools-command-line-utilities.markdown

 wget http://cdnjs.cloudflare.com/ajax/libs/angular.js/1.2.10/angular.min.js
 ```

-The command above will pull the file from the URL that you specified and copy it into the directory where your current terminal Window is opened.
+The command above will pull the file from the URL that you specified and copy it into the directory where your current terminal window is opened.

 ####Curl